maks1D/AdvancedChessDev/README.md

 # AdvancedChess

-AdvancedChess is an open-source cross-platform dependency-free chess server written in C.
+AdvancedChess is an open-source cross-platform dependency-free chess server written in C99.

 ## This project is still in development state.
 Working features: